G4B3R-mini/Block/README.md

 `Features that will probably eventually be added`

+- [ ] app shortcuts
+    - [ ] custom tabs that have launcher shortcuts
+    - [ ] have gesture for accessing settings from here since bottom bar will be hidden
+    - [ ] also have gesture for toolbar, quick settings for changing shortcut name (works above android
+      7.0, shouldnt be a problem) and editing other manifest details manually, see if can store variable in app manifest to edit manually or update automatically
 - [ ] workspaces
     - Requires storing multiple engines probably, one for each workspace.
 Should check zen browser implementation for ideas.